fluree/docs.flur.ee/src/content/0.13.0/library/serviceworker/flureeworker-overview.md

 Using the FlureeWorker library, a browser [service worker](https://developers.google.com/web/fundamentals/primers/service-workers) can create a local query peer within the browser, making trusted data readily available.

-[Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) messages are used communicate between the FlureeWorker and the originating application.
+Messages are used communicate between the FlureeWorker and the originating application.
 Message *data* to/from the FlureeWorker are expected in the following format:

 Name | Description
 -- | --